benhoIIand/grunt-cache-bust/README.md

 Default value: `false`

 When set, `cachebust` will delete the original versions of the files that have been renamed.
 For example, `style.css` will be deleted after being copied to `style.dcf1d324cb50a1f9.css`.

-#### options.enableUrlFragmentHint

-Type: `Boolean`

-Default value: `false`

-When true, cachebust will search single and double-quoted strings in the given files for any resource ending in `#grunt-cache-bust`.
-See [an example](https://github.com/hollandben/grunt-cache-bust/blob/master/tests/enableUrlFragments/enableUrlFragments.php) for more details.

 #### options.encoding
 Type: `String`